-The acquisitions listed above include escrow deposits of \$48.6 million, which act as security for indemnity and other claims in accordance with the purchase and related escrow agreements.
+The acquisitions listed above include escrow deposits of \$38.4 million, which act as security for indemnity and other claims in accordance with the purchase and related escrow agreements.

-The following table summarizes the preliminary estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition for ATP, Workhorse, Precision Turbo, Gerken and Unitrac:
+The following table summarizes the preliminary estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition for TTC, ATP, Workhorse, Precision Turbo, and Gerken.
+For the Unitrac acquisition, the following table summarizes the final fair value of the assets acquired and liabilities assumed at the date of acquisition.